Geodesic-transitive graphs with large diameter: Polar Grassmann Graphs

 \begin{proof} It follows by Proposition \ref{prop-pg-nonop} that $ \mathcal{L}(m)=\sum\limits_\t c_\t $, where $ \t=(t_1,t_2,\ldots,t_m) $ ranges over all possible types, namely those satisfying conditions {\bf (\t.1)}\,-{\bf(\t.3)}.\vs

 Suppose further that $ m\leqslant\o-k $.
 Then $ t_m\leqslant m\leqslant\o-k $, so that, the condition {\bf(\t.3)} is always satisfied.
 Then $ \t $ ranges over the sequences satisfying\,: In this case, we claim that $ \mathcal{L}(m)=\sum\limits_\t c_\t $ is equal to the number of distinct rhyme schemes of length $ m $.
 A \textit{rhyme scheme} is a string of numbers such that the leftmost number is always `$ 1 $' and no number may be greater than one more than the greatest number to its left.
-Note that each type exactly give rise to $ c_{\t} $ distinct rhyme schemes in the following way\,: where each $ n_{i\ast}\in\{1,\ldots,i\} $ has $ i $ choices.
+Note that each given type exactly gives rise to $ c_{\t} $ distinct rhyme schemes in the following way\,: where each $ n_{i\ast}\in\{1,\ldots,i\} $ has $ i $ choices.
 Further, the positions of the increasing items in $ \t $ correspond exactly to the positions where the first `2', `3', `4', $\ldots$ appear in each of the rhyme schemes lying in $ {\sf r}(\t) $.
-Thus, different types give rise to different rhyme schemes, and so the claim holds.\vs
+Hence different types give rise to different rhyme schemes.
+As $ \t $ runs over the above sequences, it gives rise to all possible rhyme schemes.
+Then the claim holds.\vs